elodina/zipkin-mesos-framework/README.md

     configFile: collector-cassandra.scala
 ```

-Now lets start the server.
+Now let's start the server.
 This call to CLI will block until the server is actually started, but will wait no more than
 a configured timeout.
 Timeout can be passed via `--timeout` flag and defaults to `60s`.
 If a timeout of `0ms` is passed
 CLI won't wait for servers to start at all and will reply with "Scheduled servers ..." message.